hugowindisch/swallow/README.md

-Swallow is a graphic tool for creating applications and components that run in a browser.
+SwallowApps is a graphic tool for creating applications and components that run in a browser.

 The tool lets you create components by placing other components graphically in an interactive editor.

 The tool supports styling and skinning.
-Styling lets you tune the appearance of your content and use the same display attributes for many different elements.
+Styling lets you choose the appearance of your content and use the same display attributes for many different elements.
 Skinning lets you override the styles of the components that you require (e.g. you don't like the color of the slider? you can override